In defiance of Nevada governor, Trump holds indoor rally

 “To put it bluntly: he didn’t have the guts to make tough choices,” Sisolak said of Trump’s handling of the virus.
 “He left that to governors and the states.
 Now he’s decided he doesn’t have to respect our State’s laws.
 As usual, he doesn’t believe the rules apply to him.”

 The city of Henderson informed Xtreme Manufacturing on Sunday that the event as planned was in direct violation of the governor’s COVID-19 emergency directives and that penalties would follow.
-The Trump campaign pushed back against the restrictions.
+The Trump campaign pushed back against the restrictions with the president saying he would support those in attendance “if the governor came after you.”

 “If you can join tens of thousands of people protesting in the streets, gamble in a casino, or burn down small businesses in riots, you can gather peacefully under the 1st Amendment to hear from the President of the United States,” campaign communications director Tim Murtaugh said.